-We added Final Gifts to the Aging With Freedom Book Club out of love for this classic.
-Written in 1992, Final Gifts is a beautiful book written by two hospice nurses, Maggie Callanan and Patricia Kelley.
-The theme of the book is the special communications the dying share with us, the survivors, in their dying.
+Final Gifts, written in 1992, is a beautiful book written by two hospice nurses, Maggie Callanan and Patricia Kelley.
+The theme of the book is the unique communications our dying loved ones share with us, the survivors, in their dying.

-Final Gifts fits with our Wellness theme for April because of the importance of both the spiritual and emotional dimension to whole-person or overall wellness.
+This book has become a touchstone for caregivers of the terminally ill and dying.
+And both the spiritual and emotional dimensions of whole-person wellness are addressed.
 As caregivers our own wellness matters.
-Wellness is not just physical.
-Death may be the failure of the physical body but it may also be the full realization of emotional closure and spiritual fulfillment.
+While death may be the failure of the physical body, it may also be the full realization of emotional closure and spiritual fulfillment.

-Maggie Callanan and Patricia Kelley undertook a study of more than 200 hospice cases after they noticed repeating patterns in behavior and gestures among their hospice patients.
-They concluded there were consistent communication patterns and define this symbolic language of the dying as “nearing death awareness.”
+Callanan and Kelley undertook a study of more than 200 hospice cases after they noticed repeating patterns in behavior and gestures among their patients.
+They concluded these consistent communication patterns were a symbolic language of the dying.

 Final Gifts – Nearing Death Awareness